brightsg/Dubrovnik/Readme.md

 The code generator will try and output a unique Obj-C type for each managed type in a target assembly.
 So, if the public API for the target assembly only references types defined within that assembly then the binding should be complete.
 If, however, the API references a type defined in another assembly then an Obj-C representation for that type will be required.
 This applies to all types, regardless of whether they are user or system defined.

 The simple solution is use the code generator to target the referenced assembly and generate the required Obj-C type representation.
 Repeat as necessary until all type references are resolved.
-If a type representation cannot be generated automatically then a simple manual representation or stub can be produced by subclassing `DBMonoObjectRepresentation.m`.
+If a type representation cannot be generated automatically then a simple manual representation or stub can be produced by subclassing `DBObject.m`.

 Resolving System Types
 ===============